4-DS/SinaraML-Def-Guide/docs/source/intro.rst

    * If we want to get more than a short-lived first version of the ML model, we need to shift our focus from ML models to ML pipelines and Model Monitoring
    * If we want to minimize TCO and time to market for our models, we need tools to cheaply develop and transfer ML pipelines and their results between Data Scientists

+But in any case, to be satisfied with the answer, we must take steps towards ML development practices, and understand what is ML pipeline and ML monitoring

 .. note::